-ASPECTS VERTICAL POLES FILL + BASE LAYER NET + ROPE WIRE ON TOP HORIZONTAL BEAMS Function Vertical poles keep the entire structure in place and dissipate most of the hydrodynamic loads.
+ASPECTS VERTICAL POLES FILL + BASE LAYER NET + ROPE WIRE ON TOP Function Vertical poles keep the entire structure in place and dissipate most of the hydro- dynamic loads.
 If the vertical poles fail, the structure fails.
 The fill attenuates the waves and lets sediment through.
 The base layer creates a transition to the mud layers.
 The net keeps all bundles of fill material together.
 The rope keeps the individual bundles together.
 The wire on top keeps the fill material fixed in its place.
 It prevents movement of the fill material which can wash away.
-Horizontal beams are used to attach the wire to and they give some additional strength.
 Require- ments The strength of the vertical poles is essential for overall stability.
 The fill needs to be in place at all times to attenuate the wave energy.
 It should not be able to move in any direction.
 In horizontal direction it has to be pressed between the vertical poles.
 In vertical direction it has to be fixed between the stiff bed layer and the top wire.
 The fill material needs some permeability to limit reflection and dampen the waves.
 The net and rope for the bundles can be of lower quality.
 The mesh of the net needs to be wide enough not to trap animals.
-This wire has to be strong, durable and easy to tie in knots.
-They need to resist the force of the wire.
-They do not have to keep the poles together.
-SPECIFICATI SPECIFICATIONS Diameter 0.12m - 0.15m at both ends.
-1 Branches fill: between 0.02m and 0.10m.
-Mesh size of net: large enough not to trap animals, 0.10m.
+This wire has to be stror durable and easy to tie in knots.
+SPECIFICATI ONS Diameter 0.12m - 0.15m at both ends.
+Branches fill: between 0.02m and 0.10m.
+Mesh size of net: large enouge not to trap animals, 0.10m.
 Diameter rope net: 3mm.
 Diameter rope: small, locally available.
 8mm nylon.
-At least 0.10m.
 Length At least 4m.
 Longer than the distance between 3 poles (3 x 0.60m = 2.00m).
-3m to 5m to limit damage when lost.
-At least 4m.
-Toe 2/3 of the length should be in the stiff soil layer.
+3m to 5m to limit damag when lost. Тое 2/3 of the length should be in the stiff soil layer.
 Minimum is 2m in stiff layer.
-2 Directly on top of the stiff bed material.
+Directly on top of the stiff bed material.
 Often there is a layer of soft mud.
-Fill should be pushed inside this layer until it rests on the hard bed.
-0.10m above Mean High Water Spring (MHWS).
-At that level the beams are rarely submerged and their durability will be higher. Тор At least 0.50m above the Mean High Water Spring (MHWS).
+Fill should be pushed inside this layer until it rests on the hard bed. Тор At least 0.50m above the Mean High Water Spring (MHWS).
 At least 0.30m above Mean High Water Spring (MHWS) to compensate for sinking and compression of fill.
 Durability - required Required 5 years or longer.
 Required 5 years or longer.
 Required 5 years or longer.
-Required 5 years or longer.
-Required 5 years or longer.
+Required 5 years or long

-1Larger diameters are stiffer, but more difficult to place and more expensive.
+Larger diameters are stiffer, but more difficult to place and more expensive.
 A structural study is not performed on the required diameter, as the strength of the pole is influenced by many factors that are uncertain, like the behaviour of the sediment, the stress of the waves combined with the permeability, the wall thickness, other material specifications and the fill material.

-2 The poles are preferably over 2/3 embedded into the stiff bed layer to be able to resist the horizontal forces by waves and currents.
+$^2$ The poles are preferably over 2/3 embedded into the stiff bed layer to be able to resist the horizontal forces by waves and currents.
 For example, a pole with a total length is 4.50 m should be 3.00 m embedded and 1.50 m above the bed level.
 The poles that were inserted at least 2 m into the stiff bed layer remained stable in the recent years in Demak.
 Poles that were placed less deep, were washed away during storms.